One of the most popular summer plants is the hydrangea, and it’s easy to see why.

 Keep the crown of the plant, where the base of the stem meets the soil, even with the ground when planting to keep it from drying out.

 Hydrangeas do prefer soil that is moist and well-drained, but not wet.
 If these plants are overwatered, it can cause them to produce fewer flowers.
 The type of soil present in the yard can also determine how often hydrangeas will need to be watered.

 Clay soils, as opposed to sand and loam, will hold more water and produce more runoff.
-It is recommended to use soaker hoses, hand watering or drip irrigation when watering these plants.
+It is recommended to use soaker hoses, hand watering, or drip irrigation when watering these plants.

-Drip irrigation helps save water and fertilizer by letting water slowly drip to the roots of plants through a network of valves, emitters, tubing and pipes.
+Drip irrigation helps save water and fertilizer by letting water slowly drip to the roots of plants through a network of valves, emitters, tubing, and pipes.
 Using this form of irrigation helps keep water from evaporating or spilling, and the water goes directly to the root system of the plants, where it is most needed.

 Using mulch with plants can also help conserve water and keep the ground cool.
 Mulched plants are usually able to go longer periods of time between watering than plants without mulch.

-When using fertilizers, the best time to apply to hydrangeas is in spring or early summer.
+When using fertilizers, the best time to apply them to hydrangeas is in spring or early summer.
 Slow-release, granular fertilizers with a high percentage of phosphorus are recommended, as phosphorous is the element that encourages bloom production.
 While over-fertilizing can cause the hydrangea leaves to become large and green, it can stunt bloom production.